"Kung Fu Panda" maker may be going to China

-LOS ANGELES "Kung Fu Panda" creator Dreamworks Animation DWA.O may soon set up a production studio in China through a deal that could be announced Friday during a U.S. visit by Chinese Vice President Xi Jinping.
+LOS ANGELES Feb 16 "Kung Fu Panda" creator Dreamworks Animation may soon set up a production studio in China through a deal that could be announced Friday during a U.S. visit by Chinese Vice President Xi Jinping.

 The studio is likely to unveil a joint venture with China-based investors during Xi's visit to Los Angeles on Thursday and Friday, a person familiar with the matter told Reuters earlier this week.